justinnhli/dotfiles/README.md

     usage: journal.py <operation> [options] [TERM ...]

-    a command line tool for viewing and maintaining a journal
+    A command line tool for viewing and maintaining a journal.

     positional arguments:
       TERM                  pattern which must exist in entries